 Beware of fake domain renewal notices appearing to be from your domain registrar.

 There has been a surge in fraudulent domain renewal emails circulating again to unsuspecting domain owners.
-These misleading emails are intended to con customers into paying for their domain name, which they are led to believe is up for renewal, when they are actually paying for an unneeded SEO service, or in some cases the authorization to transfer their domain to another registrar.
+Scammers try to con customers into paying for their domain name by sending misleading emails.
+The customers are led to believe their domain is up for renewal.
+When they are actually paying for an unneeded SEO service, or in some cases the authorization to transfer their domain to another registrar.